-Certain things which are present in your computer and are useless is certainly a waste of space.
+Certain things which are present on your computer and are useless is certainly a waste of space.
 There is no end to this frustration when you are not able to delete what you don’t want to see.
-The second level technical team of Microsoft do not have a pin point answer to this problem, hence, expecting a solution from the company themselves is far away.
+The second level technical team of Microsoft does not have a pinpoint answer to this problem, hence, expecting a solution from the company themselves is far away.

-Potential solution for this problem is as follows:
+A potential solution to this problem is as follows: